aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 ## Specify Save Options when Conversion to EPUB

-Aspose.Words allows converting a Word document into EPUB format using default or custom save options.
+Aspose.Words enables converting a Word document into EPUB format using default or custom save options.
 You can specify a number of options by passing an instance of [HtmlSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/HtmlSaveOptions) to the [Save](https://apireference.aspose.com/words/java/com.aspose.words/document#save\(java.lang.String,com.aspose.words.SaveOptions\)) method.

 The following code example demonstrates how to converts a Word document to EPUB with specifying some custom save options: